Tropix126/sveltekit-package-template/README.md

 ## Setting up Documentation

 Most components will need documentation in some form.
 This template doesn't have any opinions on how documentation should be handled, however it does provide you with SvelteKit's `routes` folder which can be used for this.
-Below are some very use svelte-focused tools that can make your life considerably easier when documenting components:
+Below are some very useful svelte-focused tools that can make your life considerably easier when documenting components:
 - [vite-plugin-svled](https://github.com/mattjennings/vite-plugin-sveld) is a vite port of [sveld](https://github.com/carbon-design-system/sveld/) allows you to automatically generate API documentation for your svelte components using typescript types and JSDoc comments.
 - [mdsvex](https://mdsvex.pngwn.io/) is a superset of markdown that allows the usage of Svelte components and interactive logic.
 Since mdsvex preprocesses your markdown files into Svelte components, it can also be used as SvelteKit routes.
 - [mdsvex-sveld](https://github.com/mattjennings/mdsvex-sveld) is an mdsvex plugin that automatically outputs markdown tables for component API documentation using [sveld](https://github.com/carbon-design-system/sveld/).